 This beautiful trail is recommended for elementary age kids and up.
 You’ll see wildlife, wildflowers (March – April), log bridges, and lots of enchanting native and non-native trees.
 It’s a great learning experience for kids and a peaceful walk for adults.

 Laurel Falls | 2.6 miles | Little River Road

-The 80-foot Laurel Falls is a beautiful waterfall, named after the abundance of mountain laurel that blooms around the falls and along the trail.
-May is a great time to see the greenery, but be prepared for a busy trail – it’s a popular one!
+The 80-foot Laurel Falls is a stunning waterfall, named after the abundance of mountain laurel that blooms around the falls and along the trail.
+May is a great time to see the greenery but be prepared for a busy trail — it’s a popular one!

 Porters Creek | 2 miles | Greenbrier Cove

 This easy hike is just 6 miles from Gatlinburg and will make you feel tucked away in the mountains.
 When you get to Porters Flat, see a barn, cabin, and springhouse.
-Springtime is fantastic for seeing blooming wildflowers.
+Springtime is fantastic for seeing blooming wildflowers along this trail.

-Some other nice, easy hikes include the Sugarlands Trail (1 mi) at the Sugarlands Welcome Center and the Elkmont Trail (0.75 miles) at the Elkmont Campground.
+Other nice, easy hikes include the Sugarlands Trail (1 mile) at the Sugarlands Welcome Center and the Elkmont Trail (0.75 miles) at the Elkmont Campground.